 Even upon retirement, Marty stayed involved.
 We spoke often about Society business.
 He was a key player with the Future of the Past

-The Jewish Historical Society of South Carolina lost a Endowment Campaign, joining every call.
-He cared deeply ■ giant in January.
+L giant in January.
 Marty Perlmutter, the founding director, about securing the future of the Society and the campaign was